mouseless/baked/docs/recipes/service.md

 # Service

-Service blueprint is the default backend blueprint provided by DO which includes necessary layers and feature implementations for any backend application.
+Service recipe is the default backend recipe provided by Baked which includes necessary layers and feature implementations for any backend application.

-To create an application from this blueprint, use `Service()` extension of `Bake` class directly in `Program.cs`.
+To create an application from this recipe, use `Service()` extension of `Bake` class directly in `Program.cs`.

 ```csharp
 Bake.New